Questions And Answers About Opioids And Chronic Pain

 My mother has been taking hydrocodone for the last five years for everything from back pain from a car accident to chronic migraines.
 Aside from IBS, what long-term health effects are there to consider? — Ryan McMillan, Texas

-So there are a lot of long term side effects, potentially.
+So there are a lot of long-term side effects, potentially.
 Some of them are dose related, but there aren't that many studies tracking people who are on opioids for more than 12 months.

 Besides the gastrointestinal effects, decreased testosterone can affect men and women, and that might lead to early osteoporosis.
 You can have other effects on your adrenal gland, and your ability to make cortisol.
 It can affect the immune system, so the immune system doesn't get compromised, but immunity as a whole does not seem as strong.
-These are associations, so there's no causality, but long term opioid use is associated with a slightly higher risk of cancer.
+These are associations, so there's no causality, but long-term opioid use is associated with a slightly higher risk of cancer.

 Opioids can increase the chances that people can become depressed, if they have chronic pain.
 That's a difficult thing to tease out, but even when you account for all these various associations between pain and depression, it does seem that the opioids themselves are associated with a higher rate of developing depression.
-Because they are, as a class of drugs, a depressants.
+Because they are, as a class of drugs, depressants.

 The audio version of this interview was edited and produced by NPR's Selena Simmons-Duffin and Andrea Hsu.